PhilippPro/PhilippPro.github.io/_posts/2020-2-26-xgboost_defaults.md

 and one of the packages that I used there was **xgboost**.
 The results provided a default with the parameter *nrounds*=4168, which leads to long runtimes.

-Hence I wanted to use the data used in the paper to set *nrounds* to 500 and optimize the other parameters to get optimal defaults.
+Hence, I wanted to use the data used in the paper to set *nrounds* to 500 and optimize the other parameters to get optimal defaults.

 <!--excerpt-->